 For storage, this is accomplished by creating a physical infrastructure that can easily scale up or out in response to application-driven requirements, and scale up without adding administrative complexity.
-These capabilities will be delivered through a self-managing HP StorageWorks grid.
-The HP StorageWorks grid will provide a single, flexible, scalable, shared pool of storage that will include provisioning and other storage management features.
+These capabilities will be delivered through a self-managing HP StorageWorks Grid.
+The Storage Grid will provide a single, flexible, scalable, shared pool of storage that will include provisioning and other storage management features.

-HP StorageWorks grid overview
+HP StorageWorks Grid overview

-The HP StorageWorks grid is a collaborative storage network that performs all the functions of today's networked storage while scaling differently and providing fully integrated management of the whole HP StorageWorks grid as though it were a single system.
+The HP StorageWorks Grid is a collaborative storage network that performs all the functions of today's networked storage while scaling differently and providing fully integrated management of the whole Storage Grid as though it were a single system.
 The enhanced storage network scales out by adding disks and other storage devices in modular building blocks.
 This is similar to adding disks to conventional array controllers or tape drives to libraries.
 In addition, it scales up by aggregating the performance and other capabilities of its component modules.
-The aggregation aspect is important: unlike conventional approaches that increase management complexity when adding controllers, the HP StorageWorks grid always presents just one entity to manage, and storage capabilities are always delivered from the resulting single system image.
+The aggregation aspect is important: unlike conventional approaches that increase management complexity when adding controllers, the Storage Grid always presents just one entity to manage, and storage capabilities are always delivered from the resulting single system image.
 In other words, the promise of large-scale storage pooling-virtualization-is fully realized and taken advantage of.
-Unlike current approaches that virtualized arrays or tape libraries or other types of storage, the HP StorageWorks grid includes all kinds of storage devices and management software attends to intrinsic storage management tasks.
+Unlike current approaches that virtualized arrays or tape libraries or other types of storage, the Storage Grid includes all kinds of storage devices and manages them appropriately.
+Administrators deal with business application requirements and management software attends to intrinsic storage management tasks.

-Storage Grid Architecture Value Grid-based architecture Scaling in multiple dimensions •Greater resilience Standard Smart Cell hardware •Reduced cost •Efficient, prompt incorporation of technology advances Plug-in services architecture •Simplified addition of new capabilities •Path toward application integration Downloadable personality traits Rapid, dynamic deployment of functionality Simplified upgrades Single system image •Vastly simplified management •Simplified access storage media (for example, disk or tape drives), the Smart Cells contain a CPU and, optionally, cache memory.
-Smart Cells are interconnected to form a powerful, flexible storage network.
-All Smart Cells have a set of common software installed in them.
+Storage Grid Architecture Value Grid-based architecture Scaling in multiple dimensions •Greater resilience Standard Smart Cell hardware •Reduced cost •Efficient, prompt incorporation of technology advances Plug-in services architecture Simplified addition of new capabilities Path toward application integration Downloadable personality traits Rapid, dynamic deployment of functionality Simplified upgrades Single system image •Vastly simplified management •Simplified access storage media (for example, disk or tape drives), the smart cells contain a CPU and, optionally, cache memory.
+Smart cells are interconnected to form a powerful, flexible storage network.
+All smart cells have a set of common software installed in them.
 In addition, their operational capabilities, or personality, are defined by extra software services that are loaded on them.
 Capacity allocation, access path management, data resilience, index/search/retrieval, and copy/replication are examples of these services.

 Figure 2.
-HP StorageWorks grid highlights Ingole Li In Sidiagerronks gria nignignis
+HP StorageWorks Grid highlights

-The HP StorageWorks grid consists of a modular hardware infrastructure.
-The individual building block modules, called Smart Cells, are built from high-volume commodity hardware.
+The HP StorageWorks Grid consists of a modular hardware infrastructure.
+The individual building block modules, called smart cells, are built from high-volume commodity hardware.
 In addition to

-Smart Cells are characterized with useful combinations of physical storage attributes and management control points.
-Also, all Smart Cells are based on a common operating environment (hardware and software).
-Networking Smart Cells together creates a peer-to-peer grid that forms a very flexible, unified, agile ecosystem.
+Smart cells are characterized with useful combinations of physical storage attributes and management control points.
+Also, all smart cells are based on a common operating environment (hardware and software).
+Networking smart cells together creates a peer-to-peer grid that forms a very flexible, unified, agile ecosystem.
 The ecosystem is capable of real-time scalability and delivering real-time information services as described in the Darwin architecture.

-The HP StorageWorks grid represents an evolution of today's SANs-the grid is designed to be completely compatible and coexist with today's network storage deployments.
-The grid can be added to an existing SAN, like a conventional storage array, by connecting it to an available switch port.
+The HP StorageWorks Grid represents an evolution of today's SANs-the Storage Grid is designed to be completely compatible and coexist with today's network storage deployments.
+The Storage Grid can be added to an existing SAN, like a conventional storage array, by connecting it to an available switch port.
 Grids can also be created from scratch.
-To simplify management even further, existing arrays-both from HP and other vendors-can eventually be incorporated into the grid using special Smart Cells.
-The grid is always managed as a single entity-analogous to a storage array.
+To simplify management even further, existing arrays-both from HP and other vendors-can eventually be incorporated into the Storage Grid using special smart cells.
+The Storage Grid is always managed as a single entity-analogous to a storage array.